GetUSB.info Logo

 • Charging and CD drives are not supported by USB-A ports

-• The Audio Jack Port clip is only compatible with the new MacBook Pro 14 and 16 inch models released in 2021
+• The audio jack port clip is only compatible with MacBook Pro 14 and 16 inch models released in 2021

-• The Hub can be used with older MacBooks with USB-C, but the Audio Jack Clip will not work
+• The hub can be used with older MacBooks with USB-C, but the audio jack clip will not fit

-Original equipment manufacturer’s product webpage can be found here which is directly from the Satechi website.
+The original manufacturer product page can be found here on the Satechi website.

 Continue Reading